playmint/ds/contracts/src/maps/tutorial-room-2/README.md

     }
 ```

-Take a look at `Gate.sol` to see how the code has been structured.
+**Note:** Take a look at `Gate.sol` in the example folder to see how the code has been structured.

 ## 5.3 - javascript
 We're going to create the client-side plugin code.
 This code will handle what happens on the frontend of the game.
 Technically, the gate will function properly without any solidity code, but without on-chain validation, players would be able to cheat.

+If you're starting from scratch, you should use the code from `maps/basic-factory/BasicFactory.js` for the javascript files you create. `BasicFactory` sets up up with the basic structure of a plugin.

-### SquishyGate.js
+### Create file: SquishyGate.js

 First, define the key item name, and the name of the gate:
 ```js